FFFFFFFXXXXXXX/league_record/readme.md

 This project (LeagueRecord) is distributed under the GNU General Public License v3 (GPLv3).

-In case you have any problems, suggestions or questions feel free to open an issue. :)
+In case you have any problems, suggestions or questions feel free to open an issue or email me at fffffffxxxxxxxfffffffxxxxxxx@gmail.com.